Paco Estrada: Paco Estrada & One Love (2009–2012)

 During his time in SouthFM, Paco’s musical interests broadened from his early hard rock and metal influences, and he began taking his songwriting in a more pop and soul oriented direction.
 Influenced by artists such as Justin Timberlake, Ryan Adams, Gnarls Barkley, Damien Rice, Dan Dyer, and Ezra Vancil, he started writing songs in a style he dubbed “alternative soul” and by 2009 had formed a new band called Paco Estrada & One Love.
 In addition to Estrada’s unique vocals, which were described as CeeLo Green meets Kings of Leon, One Love was notable for featuring electric violin and cajon in lieu of the standard guitars and drums setup of a traditional rock band.
 The group released the album The Anatomy of Letting Go in 2009, and released their final concert as the live album Letting Go: The Farewell Show in 2012.

 SouthFM reunion (2010)

 During SouthFM's initial six year run, the band accumulated a plethora of unreleased music from b-sides, demos, alternate mixes, and live performances.
-To bring this music to their fans, they released a three-disc rarities compilation album, with each section comprising unreleased songs from the three eras of the band's existence: the Drama Kids era, the Swallowing the Pill era, and a third period in which the band were working on an uncompleted third studio album.
+To bring these songs to their fans, they released a three-disc rarities compilation album, with each section comprising unreleased songs from the three eras of the band's existence: the Drama Kids era, the Swallowing the Pill era, and a third period in which the band were working on an uncompleted third studio album.
 The triple album was titled Letters That Were Never Sent, and was released in the summer of 2010.
 To promote the album, the band played a sold-out show at the Curtain Club in Deep Ellum.
 The reunion concert was so successful that the band played a series of concerts across Texas in late 2010.